apache/sedona/docs/api/sql/Raster-operators.md

 ### RS_Values

 Introduction: Returns the values at the given points or grid coordinates in the raster.
+If no band number is specified it defaults to 1.

 RS_Values is similar to RS_Value but operates on an array of points or grid coordinates.
 RS_Values can be significantly faster since a raster only has to be loaded once for several points.

 Format:

+`RS_Values (raster: Raster, points: ARRAY[Geometry])`

 `RS_Values (raster: Raster, points: ARRAY[Geometry], band: Integer)`